Egida/ParadiseC2/README.md

-# Kenos-Lite (Broken at the moment)
+# Kenos-C2 (Broken at the moment)
-A python botnet forked from "PYbot" which was discontinued, a small glimpse into Kenos V2.
+A python botnet forked from "PYbot" which was discontinued, a completely remade version.
 Final will include more menus more methods and refined payloads!

 # Requirements
   <li>A VPS Server</li>